openlibraryenvironment/gokb-info/docs/documentation/review-requests.en.md

 ### Import Identifier Mismatch

-The conflict arose because although the GOKb was able to match the KBART record to an existing package title, one or more other identifiers differed.
+The conflict arose because although the GOKB was able to match the KBART record to an existing package title, one or more other identifiers differed.

 ![Screenshot_import_identifier_mismatch_en_62023](https://github.com/openlibraryenvironment/gokb-info/assets/127318583/2796d68e-ef99-4288-be72-7e29e6b3baff)